Cookies

 9. Always log out

-Remember to always log out of ecommerce platforms when you’ve concluded your purchase, especially if you share a computer with others.
+Remember to always log out of online shopping platforms when you’ve concluded your purchase, especially if you share a computer with others.

 It’s never a good idea to make purchases on unsecured networks such as at cafés, airports or other similar places.
 It’s much preferable to use a secured home network or create a hot spot with your phone if you are shopping online outside of your home.